varshiths/scg-augmented/diary.md

 Building KGs:
 - Dictionary examples of verb phrases typically list down most possible uses of a phrase
 - Is possible to fine type the example sentences and replace with related objects from word net

+## 2nd May - 10th May

+Discovered a bug where the teacher preds were off my 1.
+To fix and repeat the last two experiments.